 Pop-up / On-Off communities

-When you often have questions you would like to ask your target audience, but either not enough questions for an ongoing community, or not enough budget (yet) for a continuous community, a ‘Pop-up’ or ‘On-Off‘ community is perfect.
+Secondly, when you often have questions you would like to ask your target audience, but either not enough questions for an ongoing community, or not enough budget (yet) for a continuous community, a ‘Pop-up’ or ‘On-Off‘ community is perfect.
 You can build a community as if it were a continuous research community, but close it when there are no assignments.
 Members can be notified by newsletters as new assignments are available.
 The On-Off communities usually have some more members.
 Usually between 50 and 250.

 Continuous Online Community

-Do you have research questions all the time?
+Thirdly, do you have research questions all the time?
 Then the Continuous community is the way to go!
 Within a continuous community, there should be plenty of things to do for a member.
 They need to see new content every day, in order to keep them motivated.
 But no worries!
 Members can provide new content as well.
 It might even give you input on subjects to investigate further.
 The Continuous online research communities usually have a larger member base, anywhere between 200 – 5000 is normal.
 But remember, The Sky Is The Limit.
 We’ve seen communities with member bases up to 50K!

 Who’s using MROC’s?